dpakGit/DevOps_Traning/100_Days_Challenge/Tasks.md

+**TASK : 1**
-1. To accommodate the backup agent tool's specifications, the system admin team at xFusionCorp Industries requires the creation of a user with a non-interactive shell.
+To accommodate the backup agent tool's specifications, the system admin team at xFusionCorp Industries requires the creation of a user with a non-interactive shell.
 Here's your task:

    Create a user named kirsty with a non-interactive shell on App Server 3.